BurnOutTrader/fund-forge/README.md

 Once you have followed the setup instructions below, you can play with a test strategy by reviewing https://github.com/BurnOutTrader/fund-forge/blob/main/ff_strategies/README.md

 ## Architecture
-First and foremost I have tried to keep the design as modular as possible to allow for upgrades and improvements to functions by more experienced programmers.
+An object-oriented, Rust based, Algorithmic Trading Platform designed to be as flexible as possible, allowing for both local and remote api instances, and a variety of api types.
+The platform is designed to be as fast as possible, using `rkyv` for serialization and deserialization and network messaging, and `tokio` for async communication.

 I have opted for hard code using `impl` over `dyn` or dynamic dispatch, using enums instead of inheritance when possible for better run time performance.

-The architecture of fund forge designed to allow for "monolithic" or "micro-service" runtime depending on:
+The architecture of fund forge designed to allow for "monolithic" or "microservices" runtime depending on:
 ```rust
 pub enum PlatformMode {
     SingleMachine,